-At one end of the scale is material that is written for publication, then printed and distributed widely.
-At the other end of the scale, the ‘weakest’ form of publication, is when a text is shown to one other person (i.e. merely ceased to be private).
+At one end of the scale is material that is written for publication then printed and distributed widely.
+At the other end of the scale, the ‘weakest’ form of publication, is when a text is shown to one other person (i.e. merely ceased to be private) but there is no record of the share.
 Clearly, there’s a great deal that falls in between.

 The scale of publicness is just as prevalent in the move from print to digital as it was in the widespread move from manuscript to print centuries ago.
 The challenge is, of course, where forms of privacy are compromised.

 It’s relatively easy to make something more public; it’s far more difficult to make something less public.

 And when you feel that this is breached, there will always be consequences.